ISC-Project-Phoenix/phnx-throttle/README.md

 Transceiver is powered with 3v3 and Gnd.

-Pedal is connected to 5v and Gnd, with the middle wire in pa0.
+Pedal is connected across the pot as the second resistor in a voltage divider, with a 7.5K resistor as the other end.
+This means that its connected as 5v -> 7.5K resistor -> ADC -> pot in -> pot out (not wiper out) -> Gnd.

 The blue LED will blink with each Can message received.